kobrakitty/BritneyBot_LLM/README.md

-# 💃BritneyBot: Pop Star Statistician - Project Components🎤
+# 💃BritneyBot: Pop Star Statistician

-<br>This project was a challenging experiment for me to learn how to build and deploy my first open source LLM API solution.
-From the user perspective, it's a simple chatbot (built on the personality of Britney Spears, of course) with the purpose of analyzing a simple data set, provided by the Lonely Octopus Program.
-In future iterations, I would like to use more complex data sets, provide the option to download the chat with BritneyBot, and maybe even generate a fun AI image based on the question as a token of participation for the user.</br>
+This project challenged me to build and deploy my first open source LLM API solution.
+It's a simple data analysis chatbot built on the personality of Britney Spears, which analyzes a small data set of student grades in math and physics.
+The challenge and data set were provided by the Lonely Octopus Program - thank you to the LO team for your support!

+#### <i>Okay, Britney Babes, let's get started!💃</i>

+## Project Components🎤

 1. 🐍**Python**: The primary programming language used for this project.
 Python is used for both the backend (FastAPI) and frontend (Streamlit) development.